vesche/um.wtf/articles/04-notwannasigh-wpictf-2020-writeup.md

 00000090: 7319 5c0f 0282 247b 1139 4bc3 7617 cdca  s.\...${.9K.v...
 ```

-Not encrypted in any discernible way...
+Not encrypted in any discernible way.
 Let's take a look at the PCAP in Wireshark.

 ![scrot1](media/04-scrot1.png)